rohany/rohany.github.io/src/content/blog/legate-blog.md

 While the shown example is a very small program, we have been able to port large scientific applications to cuNumeric.
-The largest example to date is [TorchSWE](https://github.com/shriram-jagan/TorchSWE/tree/cunumeric-no-mpi4py), a GPU-accelerated shallow-water equation solver.
+The largest example to date is [TorchSWE](https://github.com/shriram-jagan/TorchSWE/tree/cunumeric-no-mpi4py), a GPU-accelerated shallow-water equation solver developed by Pi-Yueh Chuang and Lorena Barba.
 The original version of the application used [CuPy](https://cupy.dev/) for GPU operations and MPI for distribution.
 The Legate team ported TorchSWE to cuNumeric by removing all of the MPI code and letting cuNumeric and Legate perform all distribution and communication.
 The resulting pure NumPy code when run with cuNumeric yields respectable weak-scaling performance, as seen